Pan-Seared Gnocchi

 Instructions:

 In a preheated sauté pan over medium-high heat, add olive oil.
-Add the finely diced bell peppers, celery, and red onion, stirring frequently, and cook for 2 to 3 minutes, or until the veggies soften.
+Add the finely diced bell peppers, celery, and red onion, stirring frequently, and cook for 2-3 minutes, or until the veggies soften.
 Season with kosher salt and fresh-ground black pepper.
-Add the finely minced garlic and continue cooking for another 1 to 2 minutes.
+Add the finely minced garlic and continue cooking for another 1-2 minutes.
 Set aside.

 This next stage goes pretty fast.
 In another large sauté pan, melt butter over medium heat.
 Add the entire package of gnocchi to the pan.
 Brown the gnocchi on one side for 2-3 minutes.
 Don’t disturb them.
 The gnocchi needs a chance to brown and caramelize.
 Once that happens, use a spatula to flip the gnocchi and cook for another 1-2 minutes on the other side.